-Edmund Adjapong, a native of the Bronx, NY, is science educator and a graduate student at Teachers College, Columbia University.
-He is pursuing a Masters of Education in Science Education and received a Bachelors of Science in Biochemistry with a minor in Africana Studies from The State University of New York at Plattsburgh.
+Dr. Edmund Adjapong, a native of the Bronx, NY, is an assistant professor in the Education Studies Department at Seton Hall University. science educator and a graduate student at Teachers College, Columbia University.
+Dr. Adjapong holds a Ph.D. and three masters degrees in science education from Teachers College, Columbia University and received a Bachelors of Science in Biochemistry with a minor in Africana Studies from The State University of New York at Plattsburgh.

-Edmund is a middle school science pedagogue at a New York City public school in The Bronx.
-He is also currently the administrator for the Science Genius Program, a program that engages urban students in the sciences through Hip-Hop, and the director of The Science Genius Academy, a program that encourages and prepares students to pursue STEM careers while providing mentoring and support.
-Concurrently, Edmund serves as the founder and director of The Science Genius Academy, a program that encourages and prepares students to pursue STEM careers while providing mentoring and support.
-He has appeared on media outlets such as Hot 97’s radio station and is a contributing writer for The Good Men Project, where he writes and speaks about issues of race, diversity, social justice and education.
+Dr. Adjapong holds a teacher certification in science secondary education and is a former is a middle school science pedagogue at a New York City public school in The Bronx.
+He is the co-founder and director of the Science Genius Program, a program that engages urban students in the sciences through Hip-Hop, and the director of The Science Genius Academy, a program that encourages and prepares students to pursue STEM careers while providing mentoring and support.
+Dr. Adjapong has appeared on media outlets such as Hot 97’s radio station and is a contributing writer for The Good Men Project, where he writes and speaks about issues of race, diversity, social justice and education.

-Edmund believes every student has the ability to learn, and does so differently.
+Edmund believes every student has the ability to learn and does so differently.
 He also believes that engaging urban youth with media–despite its unconventional method–is an effective way to educate.
 Edmund enjoys working with and mentoring youth, especially young men of color, as they are our future.
-Following the completion of his master’s degree, Edmund plans continuing education by pursuing his Doctorate of Philosophy in Science Education.
 His research interest includes issues of class, race, gender, privilege, diversity, youth programming and STEM education.